andr-groth/CDO-scripts/docs/get_anom.md

 ./get_anom.sh config.sh path/to/files/*.nc
 ```

 The script reads the parameters from `config.sh` and process the input files accordingly.
-Anomalies will be saved in the `path/to/files/anom/` subfolder, with `anom_` prepended to the original file names.
-The corresponding climatological mean fields will be saved in the `path/to/files/anom/mean/` subfolder, with `mean_` prepended to the original file names.
+Anomalies will be saved in the
+`path/to/files/anom/` subfolder, with `anom_` prepended to the original file names.
+The corresponding climatological
+mean fields will be saved in the `path/to/files/anom/mean/` subfolder, with `mean_` prepended to the original file
+names.

+!!! note
+    - Examples of `CONFIGFILE` file can be found in the `configs/` folder of this repository.
+    - Examples of `regions` files can be found in the `regions/` folder of this respository.